 The petiole is the stalk or stem of the leaf.
 The blade is the part we say is the leaf part.
 It’s usually flat, but some plants have crinkly leaves, such as spinach and parsley.
 If you purchased those herbs, you can give them some leaves of herbs at this time and help them find the blade and petiole on them too.

 A spinach leaf is called simple because it’s all one part.
 Other leaves, like a carrot top is called compound because it has many parts that make one leaf.

 One spinach plant has flat and wrinkled leaves but both are simple leaves

 These parsley leaves have several parts to one leaf making it look like several leaves.
+They are compound leaves.